rmleme/star-wars-api/README.md

   - [Docker Compose 2.16](https://docs.docker.com/compose/)
   - [Docker Engine 23.0](https://docs.docker.com/engine/)

-**Important:** <u>the external technologies are prerequisites and must be previously installed at your host to run the application</u>.
+**Important:** <ins>the external technologies are prerequisites and must be previously installed at your host to run the application</ins>.

 ## Running the application